palantir/gradle-jdks/gradle-jdks-setup/README.md

 ./gradlew setupJdks
 ```
 The commands above will run the tasks:
-- `wrapperJdkPatcher` which updates the entryPoints (`./gradlew` and `gradle/gradle-wrapper.jar`) to use the JDK setup
 - `generateGradleJdkConfigs` which generates in the project's `gradle/` a list of files and directories that configure the JDK versions and distributions, the certs and `gradle-daemon-jdk-version`.
 See more about the generated structure of the directories [here](#gradle-jdk-configuration-directory-structure).
 These files will need to be committed to the git repo.
+- `wrapperJdkPatcher` which updates the entryPoints (`./gradlew` and `gradle/gradle-wrapper.jar`) to use the JDK setup

-6. Check the configured toolchains:
+6. Run `./gradlew` to install and configure the JDKs and check the configured toolchains:
 ```
 ./gradlew javaToolchains
 ```